freeCodeCamp/freeCodeCamp/guide/english/react/components/index.md

 ```

-This component will only render if there is a chage in its props and not when the parent re-renders.
+This component will only render if there is a change in its props; not when the parent re-renders.

 ### More Information: